Content audit guide to level up your website SEO performance and rank better.

 Moreover, you can categorize them based on their stage in the buyer journey – awareness stage, consideration stage, or decision stage, depending on how they address a potential customer’s needs.

 When you conduct a content audit, categorizing your content allows you to see patterns and identify areas for improvement.
 For instance, you might find that you have a lot of content at the top of the buyer’s journey but very little at the bottom.
 This would mean that you need to create more content that actually nurtures leads and drives conversions.
+By doing so, you can significantly enhance lead generation and create a stronger connection with potential customers.

 Analyze Your Content Assets